portlandcodeschool/primer/_posts/assignments/2015-03-03-creating-your-first-website.md

 0. Create an html file with a basic content structure
 0. Use html elements such as <h1>, <p>, and <img>
 0. Provide reflective information inside the paragraph tags
-0. Link an external css file
+0. Link an external css file to an html page
-0. Add styling so the main content of your page has a right margin of 1/3 the page, the footer appears in the bottom center.
+0. Add styling to match the wireframes.
 0. Add other styles to make your page look unique.

 Overview